 - Differentiate yourself from competitors.
 Sponsoring an event, especially an exclusive sponsorship, sets you apart from your competitors by tying you to something positive in consumers' minds.
 This tactic is particularly helpful if your competitor has a larger ad budget than your company.

 - Take on a "corporate citizen" role.
 Not all sponsorships have to center around industry events.
 Sponsoring local sports teams, charity campaigns, or public organizations like museums puts you in the role of a good neighbor or a corporation with a conscience.
 Customers are more likely to perceive you as contributing to their community, which creates goodwill and positive associations with your brand.

 - Generate new leads.
 If you're sponsoring an industry event, you have the opportunity to connect with consumers who are actively in need of your services.
 Capitalize on the position and respect associated with sponsorship to showcase yourself or your product.
 Don't focus on sales.
-Be knowledgable and helpful while providing a way for interested customers to sign up to learn more about your business.
+Be knowledgeable and helpful while providing a way for interested customers to sign up to learn more about your business.
 If you can, offer something for free in exchange for their contact information.